Natsuash13/SOCPIS-PROTOCOL/README.md

 **Conceived, Engineered, and Authored by: Sean David John**

 ⚠️ **LEGAL NOTICE & PROPRIETARY LICENSING AGREEMENT**
 *This document and the architectural civil framework contained herein are the proprietary intellectual property of Sean David John.
-Access, exploration, replication, or implementation of this protocol—including its dual-currency ledger, algorithmic card tiers, and coastline infrastructure designs—are strictly governed by the Proprietary Evolutionary Operational License Agreement detailed in Section V of this document.
+Access, exploration, replication, or implementation of this protocol—including its dual-currency ledger, algorithmic card tiers, and coastline infrastructure designs—are strictly governed by the Proprietary Evolutionary Operational License Agreement detailed in Section VI of this document.
 Any unauthorized commercialization, privatization of baseline resources, or failure to execute the hardcoded Tier 9 Founding Creator Clause upon system deployment constitutes an immediate violation of this proprietary license.*

 ---